 Getting a Perfect Cut

-Getting a perfect cut with a jointer is seldom possible because of the engineering design of the equipment.
+Getting a perfect cut, even with the best benchtop jointers, is seldom possible because of the engineering design of the equipment.
 The boards will usually need a thickness planer to produce a perfectly squared board.
 You can remove wood from both sides to produce a smooth surface, but the board will almost always be tapered or warped.

 The following YouTube video discusses the problems of why jointers can be frustrating for beginners who try to get flat, even edges in one step.
 You need to run your boards through a table saw and/or a wood planer to get a perfect board.
 On the other hand, it’s dangerous to run a board through a table saw if it hasn’t been flattened with a hand or bench jointer.